-Designated Safeguarding Lead:
+Designated Safeguarding Lead: Carla Stuthridge - Carla.stuthridge@sandaacademy.ac.uk

-Jemma Perks - Jemma.perks@sandaacademy.com

-Deputy Safeguarding Lead Rachel Thomas - Rachel.Thomas@sandaacademy.com
+Deputy Safeguarding Lead Rachel Thomas - Rachel.Thomas@sandaacademy.ac.uk

-Our Regional Trainers/Tutors -
+-Our Regional Trainers/Tutors -

-To check safety and welfare with all learners at each visit/communication, ensuring learners complete all safety related learning activities within their programme.
-Be aware of the indicators that there may be a safeguarding issue and use the chart for reporting issues.
+- To check safety and welfare with all learners at each visit/communication, ensuring learners complete all safety related learning activities within their programme. - Be aware of the indicators that there may be a safeguarding issue and use the chart for reporting issues.
 Report in a timely and appropriate manner (see Decision Chart for support on this).

-Support Team -

-- Be mindful of indicators that there may be a safeguarding issue, should you meet a learner or potential learner. - Follow the Decision Chart for reporting issues that concern them or are reported to them in a timely manner.
+Support Team - • Be mindful of indicators that there may be a safeguarding issue, should you meet a learner or potential learner. • Follow the Decision Chart for reporting issues that concern them or are reported to them in a timely manner.